Navigation

 Step 13 - Write the First Chapter

-Now let’s try to ask AI to write chapter 1 when the second button is clicked.
-Later we will ask it to write more chapters.
+Next, let’s ask AI to write chapter 1 when the second button is clicked.
+Later, we will ask it to write more chapters.

-Write chatper 1 in 200 words with no introductory or concluding commentary.
+Write Chapter 1 in 200 words with no introductory or concluding commentary.

-Note that since we are developing the program, we can limit the word count to a small number like 200, so we don’t have to wait too long for the response to come back.After we receive the new response, we will first add 2 new lines using “
+Note that since we are still developing the program, we can limit the word count to a small number, such as 200, so we don’t have to wait too long for a response.

-”, and then append the new response to the rich textbox.
+”, and then append the new response to the rich text box.
+The “LLM model” block is shown as 2 parts below since it is too long.

 Step 14 - 2 Improvements